-As of late 2018, Congress had passed defense appropriations for FY2019 funds and was considering foreign operations legislation, including funding for Syria programs, some of which would remain available through FY2020.
-As discussed above, Congress also is seeking to condition the availability for obligation of some of those funds on the Administration's provision of a new strategic plan for Syria and the delivery of oversight reporting on current Syria programs to Congress.
+The 115th Congress passed defense appropriations for FY2019 funds and was considering foreign operations legislation, including funding for Syria programs, some of which would remain available through FY2020.
+As discussed above, Congress also has conditioned the availability for obligation of some of those funds on the Administration's provision of a new strategic plan for Syria and the delivery of oversight reporting on current Syria programs to Congress.
 It remains to be seen what the Administration's responses might contain and whether or how Members of Congress might react.
-Reaching consensus on any formal congressional counterproposal to the Administration's priorities and initiatives could be delayed until after the 116th Congress begins, and would likely be challenging in any case.
+The President's December 2018 announcement of planned military withdrawal answered the basic question of whether or not U.S. forces would seek to remain in Syria, but raised numerous other questions about implementation and the decision's effect on other U.S. priorities.